Defending Jacob (miniseries): Filming

 Filming was confirmed to commence in Newton, Massachusetts––the city in which the novel takes place––in April 2019.
 Three locations were confirmed for filming: Cold Spring Park, the village of Newton Highlands, and the UMass Amherst Mount Ida Campus.
 Additional filming began in Belmont, Massachusetts.
 Filming also began in Salem, Massachusetts, on June 15, 2019, as well as at MCI Cedar Junction in Walpole, Massachusetts, on June 17, 2019, and in Lowell, Massachusetts, by the UMass Lowell Tsongas Arena on June 19, 2019.
 Filming took place at River's Edge in Medford, Massachusetts, on June 21, 2019.
 Filming also commenced on June 28, 2019, in Worcester, Massachusetts, and on July 8, 2019, in Watertown, Massachusetts, where the facade of the old Watertown Police Station appears as the Newton Police Station in the series.
 Filming took place on July 9, 2019, at the Town Diner in Watertown.
 On July 18, 2019, they filmed at C&M Pizza in Leominster, Massachusetts.
 Neighborhood scenes were filmed in Needham, Massachusetts.
 The scenes in Mexico were filmed on September 25, 2019, at the Grand Velas hotel in Nuevo Vallarta, in the state of Nayarit.
-Scenes were also filmed in Waltham on the property of Northgate Gardens Condominium.
+Scenes were filmed also in Waltham on the property of Northgate Gardens Condominium.